Attic Ventilation Systems

 - Nearly 90% of newly constructed homes do not meet the minimum attic ventilation standards

-- Less than 10% of roofing contractors are providing accurate attic ventilation information to consumers
+- Less than 10% of roofing contractors provide accurate attic ventilation information to clients

-The picture that you see above is a basic demonstration of attic ventilation systems and the various effects of heat and moisture in and outside of your home.
-Of course every home does not have a simple roof structure like the images above; therefore, a proper thorough analysis is critical to more complex roofing systems.
-As GAF/ELK Authorized Installers we can provide a ventilation system requirement that’s specifically customized to your home and your needs.
+The picture that you see above demonstrates an attic ventilation system and the effects of heat and moisture in/outside of your home.
+We know that not all homes have a simple roof structure, therefore a thorough analysis is critical to handling more complex roofing systems.
+As GAF/ELK Authorized Installers, we can engineer an attic ventilation system that is specific to your home.

 Attic Ventilation 101

-The first thing you should know is that a lot of roofing companies that install ventilation materials don’t know the first thing about ventilation.
-We know this because we correct ventilation issues on dozens of houses every year that have had contractors address ventilation with the installation of ridge vents, making the ventilation properties of the house worse than when they started.
+There are many roofing companies that perform ventilation installations incorrectly.
+We know this because we correct attic ventilation installation issues on dozens of houses every year.
 So why does this happen?
-It happens because companies are being pushed to install products that they are not trained to install, based on limiting their liability.
-The end result can be very costly.
+It happens because some companies are pushed to install products they are not trained to install and the result can be very costly.

 Almost all homes have some sort of roof ventilation device installed on the roof.
 There are a variety of roof ventilation devices.
 Such devices include wind turbines, attic fans, ridge vents and boxed vents just to name a few.
 Soffit vents are roof ventilation devices installed underneath the eaves of a roof that extend past the warm wall line.
 When properly combined with other roof ventilation devices, soffit vents allow fresh air to enter into an attic creating air flow.
 They also reduce energy consumption and prolong the life span of the roof, A/C unit and building structure components.